Site Logo

 Contributory

 Contributory benefits and pensions paid under the Social Secuirty Act (Cap.
-318.) are exportable within the twenty-seven (27) EU countries and also including Iceland, Liechtenstein, Norway, Switzerland and in specific circumstances, to the UK.
+318.) are exportable within the twenty-seven (27) European Union (EU) and also including Iceland, Liechtenstein, Norway, Switzerland and in specific circumstances, to the UK.
 These include:

 • Contributory Pension, Widow/ers’ Pensions and Invalidity Pensions.
-These are contributory pensions paid under the Social Security Act and are exportable anywhere worldwide.
+These are contributory pensions paid under the Social Security Act (Cap.
+318.) and are exportable anywhere worldwide.

-• Children Allowances are exportable in the twenty-seven (27) EU countries and also including Iceland, Liechtenstein, Norway, Switzerland and UK as applicable.
+• Children Allowances and Disabled Child Allowances are exportable in the twenty-seven (27) European Union (EU) countries and including Iceland, Liechtenstein, Norway, Switzerland and where applicable for UK.

 • Unemployment Benefits and Sickness Benefits are exportable in the twenty-seven (27) EU countries and also including Iceland, Liechtenstein, Norway, Switzerland and in specific circumstances, to the UK.